ieb/EngineManagement/README.md

 TJA1050 runs on 5v with a divider on RX out to take Vrxh to 3.3v, may be easier than a MCP2562, although the output from a MCP2562 is not nearly as clean.

+This setup works.
+Output is very clean, however the mean voltage is sensitive to the 5V supply being exactly 5V.

 # Pi -> MCP2515 -> TA1050

 Same as 3v AVR 3v.
-Would also need a RTC, DS3231  with a LI charger TP4056
+Would also need a RTC, DS3231  with a LI charger TP4056 Not done as was able to fit everything I wanted into a ESP32 running a http server which draws < 40mA when not transmitting on WiFi, see CanDiagnose project.